Dutch Oven Mexican Chicken

 • Rice bowls: Make Easy Authentic Mexican Rice and add it, along with some avocado, chopped red onion and sour cream or Refried Beans.

-• Carnitas enchiladas: place a dollop of the carnita meat and a little cheese in a softened corn tortilla; top with red enchilada sauce and bake covered!
+• Enchiladas: place a dollop of the carnita meat and a little cheese in a softened corn tortilla; top with red enchilada sauce and bake covered!

-• Shredded pork carnitas: substitute pork for chicken in this particular recipe and follow the instructions in the recipe card below!
+• Pork carnitas: substitute pork for chicken in this particular recipe and follow the instructions in the recipe card below!

 Storage and reheating